oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph.md

      vector_embedding(doc_model_bert using 'ADVENTURE' as data), COSINE)</copy>
      ```

-    Looks like the 'The Fall Guy' has the highest score for ADVENTURE movies in 2024 that we have available for our customers to watch.
+    Our search result gives 'The Fall Guy' the highest score for 'Adventure' movies in 2024 that we have available for our customers to watch.

     ![Adventure movies released in 2024](images/db-adventure-movies.png  " ")

-2. Our search result gives 'The Fall Guy' the highest score for 'Adventure' movies in 2024 that we have available for our customers to watch.

-Adriana wants to know which movies it's similar to to help her decide if she'd like to watch it.
+3. Adriana wants to know which movies it's similar to to help her decide if she'd like to watch it.
 Let's run another vector search to find out.

      ```
      <copy>%sql